hashgraph/hedera-nft-auction-demo/docs/SolutionSpecification.md

 This document explains how the Hedera Auction Demo works at a high level, it is not intended to be a design document, rather a description of the end to end solution.

+For additional detail, please refer to the JavaDocs.

 ## Description

 The Hedera Auction demo enables Hedera Tokens to be auctioned and bids to be placed on auctioned tokens.
 Once the auction completes (time based), the token is transferred to the auction's winner and the winning bid is transferred to the previous owner of the token.